 iot_pub -t plug1/cmnd/Power -m 0 iot_pub -t plug1/cmnd/Power -m 1 iot_pub -t plug1/cmnd/Power -m 2

 The first command will switch you Sonoff off.
 The second one will switch it on.
 And the third command toggles the state of your Sonoff switch.

 Now you know the basics on how to control your Sonoff.

 Not all configurations can be made from the web interface, probably due to memory constraints in the Sonoff devices.

 You can access the command line interface from the web interface by clicking the Console button in the Main menu where you can see status updates from the device and enter commands.

 A list of all the available commands can be found on the Sonoff Wiki page.

 It is also possible to configure these same settings through MQTT, so you might consider automating these configuration settings from a central computer.

 Here are a few settings you might want to change:

-Per the default timezone is set to a fixed offset from UTC.
+Per default the timezone is set to a fixed offset from UTC.
 I prefer automatic switching between daylight saving times.
-For that you’ll have to set the Timezone to 99.
+For that you'll have to set the Timezone to 99.